inyokaproject/inyoka/docs/installation.rst

     $ cp example_development_settings.py development_settings.py

-If you have set a database password during installation of you need to specify the password:
+If you have set a database password during installation you need to specify the password:

 .. code-block:: console